gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 - Eco, Umberto (1986) *Semiotics and the Philosophy of Language*,
 Bloomington: Indiana University Press.

+- Horton, John (2005) 'A Qualified Defence of Oakeshott’s Politics of Scepticism', *European Journal Of Political Theory*, Vol. 4, No. 1: 23-36

 - Oakeshott, Michael (1933) *Experience and Its Modes*,
 Cambridge: Cambridge University Press.